 For more information see the terms and conditions (PDF, 42KB).

-The relevant faculty provides full-time, on-campus research higher degree students with:
+The relevant faculty provides full-time, on-campus PhD and Research Masters students with:

 - a desk and chair and dedicated workspace